Formula To Find The Radius Of A Cylinder

 Conclusion

 Now that you've mastered the formula, put your knowledge to the test!
-Try calculating the radius of various cylindrical objects around you, or explore online resources for practice problems.
+Also, try calculating the radius of various cylindrical objects around you, or explore online resources for practice problems.
 Share your insights and experiences in the comments below, and let's continue to learn and grow together.
 What interesting cylindrical projects are you working on?